Korean, Edit

 2. (Gastrulation stage) Organizer 1.
 Hensen’s node

-⑴ Ingression site: Primitive streak, formed along the embryo’s anterior-posterior axis
+⑴ Ingression site: the primitive streak, which forms along the embryo’s anterior–posterior axis.

 ⑵ Hensen’s node

-① Cells ingressed at Hensen’s node become notochordal mesoderm
+① Cells that ingress through Hensen’s node become the notochordal mesoderm.

-② Evolutionarily conserved: Transplanting the dorsal lip of the amphibian blastopore (Spemann organizer) still results in normal development
+② Evolutionarily conserved: transplantation of the amphibian organizer—the dorsal lip of the blastopore—still results in normal development.

 3. (Gastrulation stage) Germ layer formation